 Denver Post is a daily newspaper and website published in the Denver, Colorado, area.
 Founded in 1892, it is now owned by Digital First Media.
 The website reaches 5.7 million people each month, and the print publication has an average daily circulation of 416,000.
 The Post has won nine Pulitzer Prizes for its news coverage, in addition to other journalism awards.
-Ad Fontes Media rates Denver Post as neutral in terms of bias and as most reliable in terms of reliability.
+Ad Fontes Media rates Denver Post in the middle category of bias and as most reliable in terms of reliability.

 A team of analysts at Ad Fontes Media regularly reviews articles and news programs to rate them in terms of bias and reliability.
 A weighted average of these ratings results in the overall score for the media source.

 The bias rating, demonstrated on the Media Bias Chart®️ on the horizontal axis, ranges from most extreme left to neutral to most extreme right.
 The reliability rating, demonstrated on the chart’s vertical axis, rates sources on a scale from original fact reporting to analysis, opinion, propaganda and inaccurate/fabricated information.

 Reliability scores for articles and shows are on a scale of 0-64.
 Scores above 24 are generally acceptable; scores above 32 are generally good.

 Bias scores for articles and shows are on a scale of -42 to + 42, with higher negative scores being more left, higher positive scores being more right, and scores closer to zero being the most neutral and/or balanced.

 The following articles were reviewed by Ad Fontes Media analysts on the basis of reliability and bias.
 Each article was reviewed by at least three analysts: one conservative, one liberal and one moderate.